How to Downsize Your Home When Moving

 Try to avoid thinking about renting a storage unit for extra items.
 If it can’t fit in your new house, it’ll likely just collect dust in storage and add to your monthly bills.
 Find ways to implement better storage solutions in your smaller space.
 If there’s still no room, it’s time to let it go.

 Pairing down your belongings may be as simple as pulling out the measuring tape.
 Don’t move anything that doesn’t have a designated space in your new home.
+It’s also a good idea to measure doorways and hallways to make sure large items can be moved without damaging doorframes and walls.

 “Before the move, measure your furniture and find out what will fit in your new place and what won’t.”